ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 The Client transfers its access token to the KDC using one of the methods defined in the Section 3.3 of {{I-D.ietf-ace-key-groupcomm}}.
 This typically includes sending a POST request to the authz-info endpoint.
 However, if the DTLS transport profile of ACE {{RFC9202}} is used and the Client uses a symmetric proof-of-possession key in the DTLS handshake, the Client MAY provide the access token to the KDC in the "psk_identity" field of the DTLS ClientKeyExchange message when using DTLS 1.2 {{RFC6347}}, or in the "identity" field of a PskIdentity within the PreSharedKeyExtension of the ClientHello message when using DTLS 1.3 {{RFC9147}}.
 In addition to that, the following applies.

-In the Token Transfer Response to the Publishers, i.e., the Clients whose scope of the access token includes the "Publish" permission for at least one scope entry, the KDC MUST include the parameter 'kdcchallenge' in the CBOR map. 'kdcchallange' is a challenge N_S generated by the KDC, and is RECOMMENDED to be an 8-byte long random nonce.
+In the Token Transfer Response to the Publishers, i.e., the Clients whose scope of the access token includes the "Publish" permission for at least one scope entry, the KDC MUST include the parameter 'kdcchallenge' in the CBOR map. 'kdcchallenge' is a challenge N_S generated by the KDC, and is RECOMMENDED to be an 8-byte long random nonce.
 Later when joining the group, the Publisher can use the 'kdcchallenge' as part of proving possession of its private key (see {{I-D.ietf-ace-key-groupcomm}}).
 If a Publisher provides the access token to the KDC through an authz-info endpoint, the Client MUST support the parameter 'kdcchallenge'.

 If 'sign_info' is included in the Token Transfer Request, the KDC SHOULD include the 'sign_info' parameter in the Token Transfer Response.
-Note that the joining node may have obtained such information by alternative means e.g., the 'sign_info'  may have been pre-configured (OPT3).
+Note that the joining node may have obtained such information by alternative means, e.g., the 'sign_info' may have been pre-configured (OPT3).

 The following applies for each element 'sign_info_entry'.

 * 'sign_alg' MUST take its value from the "Value" column of one of the recommended algorithms in the "COSE Algorithms" registry {{IANA.cose_algorithms}} (REQ3).

 * 'sign_parameters' is a CBOR array.
 Its format and value are the same of the COSE capabilities array for the algorithm indicated in 'sign_alg' under the "Capabilities" column of the "COSE Algorithms" registry {{IANA.cose_algorithms}} (REQ4).

 * 'sign_key_parameters' is a CBOR array.
 Its format and value are the same of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{IANA.cose_key-type}} (REQ5).

 * 'cred_fmt' takes value from the "Label" column of the "COSE Header Parameters" registry {{IANA.cose_header-parameters}} (REQ6).
 Acceptable values denote a format of authentication credential that MUST explicitly provide the public key as well as the comprehensive set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).
-Acceptable formats of authentication credentials include CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+Acceptable formats of authentication credentials include CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC7925}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
 Future formats would be acceptable to use as long as they comply with the criteria defined above.

 # Client Group Communication Interface at the KDC {#kdc-interface}

-In order to enable secure group communication for the pub/sub clients, the KDC provides the resources listed in {{tab-kdc-resources}}.
+In order to enable secure group communication for the Pub-Sub Clients, the KDC provides the resources listed in {{tab-kdc-resources}}.
 Each resource is marked as REQUIRED or OPTIONAL to be hosted at the KDC.

 | KDC resource | Description | Operations  |
 | ------------ | ----------- | ------------|